-PureVPN, for example, doesn’t put any caps on bandwidth per user as it’s totally against our mission to provide ultimate freedom to all Internet users.
-If you want unrestricted access to all websites and services, it’s only going cost you a few bucks every month.
+PureVPN, for example, doesn’t put any caps on bandwidth per user as it’s totally against our mission to provide the ultimate freedom to all Internet users.
+If you want unrestricted access to all websites and services, it’s only going to cost you a few bucks every month.

 5. Multi-Platform Support

 Surely, you connect to the Internet using a number of devices – so why just secure your smartphone with a VPN?
-Fortunately, VPNs these days can be set up on almost any internet-enabled device that you can think of.
+Fortunately, VPNs these days can be set up on almost any Internet-enabled device that you can think of.